nerzhul/ncsms-android/README.md

 ownCloud SMS Android Application licence is in reflexion, then sources are partial.

-- App locales are under BSD 2 clause licence
+- App locales and layouts are under BSD 2 clause licence
+- App DataProviders are under AGPLv3

 ## Contributions